Comparing Visa and Discover cards

 Global acceptance winner: Visa

-The reality is that there are more destinations worldwide where Discover cards aren’t accepted, whereas you’ll almost always be able to use a Visa in places where credit cards are accepted.
+The reality is that there are more destinations worldwide where Discover cards aren’t accepted, whereas you’ll almost always be able to use a Visa in places where credit cards are accepted as payment.

 Foreign transaction fees winner: Discover